 Accounts receivable from related companies reflected on the consolidated balance sheets primarily related to services provided to ETE, ETP and other affiliates.
-Accounts payable to related companies reflected on the consolidated balance sheets primarily related to payroll funding and various services provided by ETP and other affiliates.
+Accounts payable to related companies reflected on the consolidated balance sheets related to various services provided by ETP and other affiliates.